ChristopherME/compose-blockchain/README.md

 - :middlewares has middlewares that going to act as a firewall before executing any retrofit call.
 Only if all the middlewares are supplied then the retrofit call is allowed to be executed.
 - :features:home Home is our only feature, it has it's data sources & repositories interfaces for prepare the data and send it to the view model.
 - :ui:components: contains our composables.
-- app HilApplication in charge to create the app DI graph.
+- app HiltApplication in charge to create the app DI graph.

 ## Development setup